rlridenour/jekyll-blog/_posts/2010-12-14-this-is-the-rule-of-most-perfect-christianity.md

 comments: true

 ---
-<blockquote>This is the rule of most perfect Christianity, it's the most exact definition, its highest point, namely, the seeking of the common  good.
-For nothing can so make people imitators of Christ as caring for their neighbors.</p></blockquote>
+<blockquote class="big">This is the rule of most perfect Christianity, it's the most exact definition, its highest point, namely, the seeking of the common  good.
+For nothing can so make people imitators of Christ as caring for their neighbors.</blockquote>

-<div class="attribution">John  Chrysostom</div>
+<cite class="big">John  Chrysostom</cite>